Sohoton River Cruise To Mabini

 Sohoton River, Basey Samar

-Many of these fallen boulders are bigger than normal Filipino houses.
-And almost all are "photogenic"!
+Many of them fallen boulders are bigger than normal Filipino houses.
+And almost all are 'photogenic'!
+I asked the boatmen, if there was ever some kind of warning about those boulders falling down.
+Wala!

 But many of these limestones remain intact in their mesmerizingly photographable state..,